ARIT FELLOWSHIPS IN THE HUMANITIES AND SOCIAL SCIENCES IN TURKEY, 2015-2016

 information.
 APPLICATIONS AND THREE LETTERS OF

-RECOMMENDATION MUST BE RECEIVED BY NOVEMBER 1, 2014.
+RECOMMENDATION MUST BE SUBMITTED BY NOVEMBER 1, 2014.

 Please refer to the application format and cover page appended

 applicants must provide a copy of their graduate transcript.
-Submit materials to the American Research Institute in Turkey, University of
+Any supporting documents in paper form may be sent to the American Research Institute in Turkey, University of

 Pennsylvania Museum, 3260 South Street, Philadelphia PA 19104-6324.
 For